 Some kitchens have a butcher chef, or bouchier, who examines the quality of meat on delivery, stores it, and maintains the meat inventory.
 They cooperate with the executive chef to order quality meat products for the menu.
 The butcher chef should also be aware of the shipping meat cost to help control expenses.

 Sauce chefs, or sauciers, are usually the third-highest in command in a kitchen.
-They prepare sauces for all dishes to be served to customers, including salad dressing, pasta sauce, gravy, stews, and soups.
-They use special ingredients and test the taste of the sauces they prepare to ensure a high level of quality for their restaurant's diners.
+As a saucier, you will be responsible for preparing sauces for all dishes served at your restaurant.
+This includes salad dressings, pasta sauce, gravy, stews, and soups.
+You will need to use special ingredients and test the taste of the sauces you prepare to ensure a high level of quality for your restaurant's diners.

 A pastry chef, or patissier, produces all desserts and baked goods.
 This includes preparing dough and batters, baking them in the oven, and adding decorative features.
 A good pastry chef focuses on customer satisfaction by producing sweets that retain customers.

-Some larger restaurant operations hire a pantry chef, or garde manger, to prepare cold dishes and oversee refrigerator supplies.
+You will also need to oversee refrigerator supplies.
 The pantry chef should practice inventory management strategies to help monitor inventory.

 They may employ a roast chef, or rotisseur, who prepares and cooks meat and vegetables in ovens.
 They include the perfect complimentary sauce for these dishes.
 A roast chef should have knowledge about wholesale meat and seafood to get the best prices and products.

-A vegetable chef, or entremetier, handles all dishes involving vegetables.
+A vegetable chef, or entremetier, handles all vegetable dishes served in the restaurant.
 They roast, steam, fry, or sauté vegetables and might create egg dishes.
-A vegetable chef plays an important role in creating vegetarian and vegan menu options.
+A vegetable chef plays an important role in creating vegetarian and vegan menu items.

-A fish chef, or poissonnier, is in charge of the seafood portion of the menu for a restaurant or hotel.
-They determine which fish are in season and fry, roast, steam, or sauté fish.
+The chef in charge of the fish and seafood portion of the menu for a restaurant or hotel is known as the poissonnier or fish chef.
+They are responsible for determining which fish are in season and how to prepare them through methods such as frying, roasting, steaming, or sautéing.
 A fish chef will research where to buy wholesale seafood online.
 Some fish chefs also specialize in wine pairings, such as wine pairing with salmon.

 A meat chef will determine the best cuts of meat for different dishes and ensure quality products.
 They cook them appropriately while including the best sauce for each meat.
 A meat chef should know how to pair sauces with the appropriate meats to deliver a tasty meat dish.
 Meat can drastically differ from one type to the next.
 So, it’s a bonus if meat chefs learn which wines taste best with various meats, including what wine pairs with turkey.